Only the Brave movie analysis

 The manhood if fire.
 Real story of 'Only the brave'

-On the spur of the moment, Brendan steadily fulfills our deepest human need – to become a part of a group.
+On the spur of the moment, Brendan steadily fulfills our deepest human need—to become a part of a group.
 This primal mechanism of dealing with the environment now greatly influences his behavior and habits.
-Breandan now follows the model of the behavior of the people, who have become his environment and he instills his own life with the system of values, social standards, and expectations.
-The once addicted man is known surrounded by men, who do not use drugs and have no problems with the law, who devote themselves to the job and do their best to spend every free minute with the family.
-Our environment generally forms our behavior and Brendan finds himself in the best possible world for him.
-Eric and Amanda support each other, once succeeded in rejecting their addiction (drugs or alcohol).
-Each of two partner lives through the prism of an example of the beloved person.
+Breandan now follows the model of the behavior of the people who have become his environment, and he instills his own life with the system of values, social standards, and expectations.
+The once-addicted man is known as surrounded by men who do not use drugs and have no problems with the law, who devote themselves to the job and do their best to spend every free minute with their family.
+Our environment generally forms our behavior, and Brendan finds himself in the best possible world for him.
+Eric and Amanda support each other once they succeed in rejecting their addiction (drugs or alcohol).
+Each of the two partners lives through the prism of an example of the beloved person.
 Amanda respects Eric’s devotion to his job, yet devastating to their relations.
-Eric admires his wife in her doings with the farm and horses.
+Eric admires his wife for her work with the farm and horses.
 Our family forms an invisible system of values, which we are motivated to follow.

 Brendan Mcdonough: a movie character

-One of the best practices of getting into a state of some desired future and habits is to keep close to people, who shares the same values.
-Brendan finds a will to live through the chance to take part in the life of his daughter, to become a better version of the father than he had.
-The goals are easy to be achieved if we have the living examples in front of our eyes and Brendan finds the pattern in some of his colleges.
-Care of your mate and family is the core value of this very group of people, which forces Brendan to this own new image in the future.
+One of the best practices for getting into a state of some desired future and habits is to keep close to people who share the same values.
+Brendan finds a will to live through the chance to take part in the life of his daughter and to become a better version of the father he had.
+The goals are easy to achieve if we have living examples before our eyes, and Brendan finds the pattern in some of his colleagues.
+Care for your mate and family is the core value of this very group of people, which forces Brendan to adopt his new image in the future.
 His desires and motivations are praised by other guys, who now assist him, including the semi-comic scenes with a baby and a thermometer.
-The men, who have no fear in fighting the wildfires are to be frustrated with the situation and Brendan admits experiencing the deepest fear in his life.
+The men, who have no fear of fighting the wildfires, are frustrated with the situation, and Brendan admits to experiencing the deepest fear in his life.

 Brendan Mcdonough Only the brave movie character

-The GRANITE MOUNTAIN HOTSHOTS of Prescott is portrayed as a close society beyond the fact than only a few have skills and matching to the tough requirements.
+The GRANITE MOUNTAIN HOTSHOTS of Prescott is portrayed as a close society beyond the fact that only a few have the skills and match the tough requirements.
 The movie does its best in reinventing the image of the American westerns and the midlands, far from politics and megapolises.
-Twenty men are a part of this nature wildlands with hundreds of acres of ‘fuel’ woods of Arizona.
+Twenty men are a part of these natural wildlands with hundreds of acres of ‘fuel’ woods of Arizona.
 The story deepens into the inner team spirit and belonging at multiple levels.
 For another thing, we speak about the force of nature in its pure sense and the denial of the very thought to stand with the loss of even one college.
-On the upper level of the professional ladder, Eric conflicts with his authority failing to compromise his principles and values.
-The squad competes with other groups to become a hotshot crew with a prerogative to take actions as one sees.
-The lower invisible level barriers the newcomers, who have to go out one’s way to become a part of the squad.
+On the upper level of the professional ladder, Eric conflicts with his authority, failing to compromise his principles and values.
+The squad competes with other groups to become a hotshot crew with the prerogative to take action as one sees fit.
+The lower invisible level barriers the newcomers, who have to go out of their way to become a part of the squad.

 ADDICTED, FAMILY MEN AND NATIONAL HEROES

-One of the main if not the most crucial conflict works out between the lines of Brendan’s attempt to ask Eric for assistance in his desired transfer to another firefighter squad.
-Despite the obvious unpleasant surface of this dialogue, portrayed with emotions and Eric’s anxiety, his sharp overreaction, involves a deep social meaning.
-Marsh himself is deeply aware of the role, that both the squad and marriage with Amanda have played to get him out of his addiction.
-In a wider sense, being a part of this environment even after achieving his primal goal (become a father for his daughter), is of vital importance for Brendan to maintain this personal success.
-The fact remains that it was no less than friendship and social environment to form this new identity of a family man for the once addicted dissocial guy.
-His mentor (Eric) both subconsciously and deliberately anticipates that the withdraw from the squad may result in dramatic consequences.
-Eric experiences a painful understanding himself, that a potential loss of Amanda or his job or both will turn hi, into a dead man.
-In this manner, he projects his fears on Brendan, who now takes Eric in the smaller sense that a mentor.
+One of the main, if not the most crucial, conflicts works out between the lines of Brendan’s attempt to ask Eric for assistance in his desired transfer to another firefighter squad.
+Despite the obvious unpleasant surface of this dialogue, portrayed with emotions and Eric’s anxiety, his sharp overreaction involves a deep social meaning.
+Marsh himself is deeply aware of the role that both the squad and his marriage to Amanda have played in getting him out of his addiction.
+In a wider sense, being a part of this environment even after achieving his primary goal (becoming a father to his daughter) is of vital importance for Brendan to maintain this personal success.
+The fact remains that it was no less than friendship and social environment to form this new identity of a family man for the once-addicted, dissocial guy.
+His mentor Eric both subconsciously and deliberately anticipates that the withdrawal from the squad may result in dramatic consequences.
+Eric experiences a painful understanding that the potential loss of Amanda, his job, or both will turn him into a dead man.
+In this manner, he projects his fears onto Brendan, who now takes Eric in a smaller sense than a mentor.

 Brendan Mcdonough, a former addicted man.
 Only the brave

-The emotional confrontation between Eric and his wife Amanda is being portrayed using the contradictions and set-offs, which serves good for raising the emotions, yet have no much in common with the real world.
-Eric demonstrates that his ‘either-or’ mantra, either an addicted dissocial or a respected man, is not going to work on 100%.
-Amanda is devastated and frustrated with the thought, that her husband has successfully switched one addiction (drugs or alcohol) to another (fighting the wildfires).
-Eric is still a constant member of the encourage group.
-Marsh draws his line between the picturesque views of Arizona and a ‘fuel’ – another ‘either-or’, either nature or burning acres of the lands.
-Several crucial scenes of the movie bring another conflict to the surface – either JOB or FAMILY.
+The emotional confrontation between Eric and his wife Amanda is portrayed using contradictions and set-offs, which serve well for raising the emotions, yet do not have much in common with the real world.
+Eric demonstrates that his ‘either-or’ mantra, either an addicted dissocial or a respected man, is not going to work 100%.
+Amanda is devastated and frustrated with the thought that her husband has successfully switched one addiction (drugs or alcohol) to another (fighting the wildfires).
+Eric is still a constant member of the encouragement group.
+Marsh draws his line between the picturesque views of Arizona and a ‘fuel’—another ‘either-or’, either nature or burning acres of the land.
+Several crucial scenes of the movie bring another conflict to the surface—either JOB or FAMILY.
 Either DUTIES or WEEKENDS at home.
 Eric makes his dogmatic statement to Brendan with either being a part of the squad or death, without any intermediary scenario for a young man or himself.
-In remains the case, that the real-life can and should not be taken as black-and-white and ‘Only the Brave’ movie points us toward the natural symbiosis.
+It remains the case that real life can and should not be taken as black-and-white, and the ‘Only the Brave’ movie points us toward natural symbiosis.

 Josh Brolin: Only the brave

-Eric may be equally successful in visiting the support group for addicted people and be held in respect by his men, a major and people of Prescott.
+Eric may be equally successful in visiting the support group for addicted people and be held in respect by his men, a major, and the people of Prescott.
 Quarrel with his wife in the evening and make his way to fight a new wildfire the next morning.
-As the afterword closing credits of the movie reveal, Brendan did the first-rate job in beating his predilections and has become a faithful husband a father for his daughter.
-The members of the Hotshots squad are out of their homes for days and weeks, yet the grand celebration reveals an undoubted commitment to their families and friends.
-Rugged firefighters are free to pedicure with a child, uncork the beer bottles with a chainsaw and sing within a musical band.
-Mac (MacKenzie) have something in heart to save the homes of people, yet he once finds himself almost homeless after a failed affair with a tattooed girl, who cheated him.
+As the afterword closing credits of the movie reveal, Brendan did a first-rate job in beating his predilections and has become a faithful husband and father to his daughter.
+The members of the Hotshots squad have been out of their homes for days and weeks, yet the grand celebration reveals an undoubted commitment to their families and friends.
+Rugged firefighters are free to pedicure with a child, uncork the beer bottles with a chainsaw, and sing within a musical band.
+Mac (MacKenzie) has something in his heart to save the homes of people, yet he finds himself almost homeless after a failed affair with a tattooed girl, who cheated on him.
 He finds a new home near a friend, whom he has recently hated as an addicted stranger.
-The firefighters create a defensive fire barrier to save the 2000-old juniper and are still held as heroes after being beaten by a rattlesnake.
-Eric faces the burning woods and lands and is frustrated to have a child his beloved wife, while Amanda is in fact rules the farm.
-‘To be, rather than to seem’.
+The firefighters create a defensive fire barrier to save the 2000-year-old juniper and are still held as heroes after being bitten by a rattlesnake.
+Eric faces the burning woods and lands and is frustrated to have a child, his beloved wife, while Amanda rules the farm.
+‘To be rather than to seem’.

 Only the brave movie analysis: review

-Do not do the work as work – perform it like a craft.
-As we have already stated, the member of the Granite Mountain Hotshots squad fully commits themselves to their job.
-Broadly speaking, ‘Only the Brave’ movie is more than a story on twenty men from the wildlands of Arizona.
-The story has become a symphonic ode to a profession, which was recently unknown to the majority of people, who now find inspiration in this movie.
-The story is a powerful motivator in going beyond the movie and does the homework on firefighting with the wildfires.
-It shifts the focus of the audience’s attention on the process, from dealing with the fires preferentially employing air transport and tons of water to the dozens of men, who are obsessed with doing their work in the most efficient way possible.
-The bare fact that the movie is based on real-life, and indeed story of the Granite Mountain Hotshots, assign the going-on with additional human attitude and intensifies our involvement as the viewers.
-The personal maps are to be added with the markings and routes around Prescott, Arizona and an idea to read the book of Brendan McDonough becomes relevant.
-These heroes did not manage vlogs on Youtube, rather they indeed used to make the world a better place.
+Do not do the work as work; perform it like a craft.
+As we have already stated, the members of the Granite Mountain Hotshots squad fully commit themselves to their job.
+Broadly speaking, ‘Only the Brave’ movie is more than a story of twenty men from the wildlands of Arizona.
+The story has become a symphonic ode to a profession that was recently unknown to the majority of people, who now find inspiration in this movie.
+The story is a powerful motivator to go beyond the movie and do the homework on firefighting with the wildfires.
+It shifts the focus of the audience’s attention to the process, from dealing with the fires, preferentially employing air transport and tons of water, to the dozens of men, who are obsessed with doing their work in the most efficient way possible.
+The bare fact that the movie is based on real life, and indeed the story of the Granite Mountain Hotshots, assigns the going-on with an additional human element and intensifies our involvement as viewers.
+The personal maps are to be added with the markings and routes around Prescott, Arizona, and the idea of reading the book of Brendan McDonough becomes relevant.
+These heroes did not manage vlogs on YouTube; rather, they indeed used to make the world a better place.

 DISASTER MOVIE AND UNSUNG CRAFT.
 The story of Granite mountain